Antiqqque/ZEPHYR-Wallet/README.md

 ## Security

 The private key is stored in an encrypted fashion in the config.json file.
-In case of file corruption, back up the file.
-To decrypt the private key you will need the password you entered at sign-up
+For persistent usage we recommend you back-up the config.json file in case of any file corruption.
+To decrypt the private key you will need the password you entered at sign-up.